GitLab FI

 ssh-keygen

-may ask for a password while creating the key.
-It is not mandatory, using a key without a password is then easier, however, a key with a password is more secure.
+program may ask for a password during key creation.
+This is not mandatory, using a key without a password is easier then, however a key with a password is more secure.

 Using a key without a password